tiwari-nishant/webui-vue/docs/guide/guidelines/colors.md

 <colors-all/>

 ## Theme Colors
 The theme colors are keys in the `theme-colors` map.
-Bootstrap-Vue has a variant prop that accepts any of the `theme-colors` keys to set the theme of a component.
+Bootstrap has a variant prop that accepts any of the `theme-colors` keys to set the theme of a component.